 Which school do you want to support?

 When it comes to where kids go to school, zip code is usually destiny, especially for poor families without the economic means to move.
+Many families don't know whether they have a choice of school.

 Residential property values can be very sensitive to differences in school reputation.
 This fact is not lost on real estate professionals, who are attuned to the local rules for determining school attendance areas.
 Changes in those rules can have a direct impact on housing values.
 According to research by the St. Louis Federal Reserve, the effect of school quality on real estate is "non-linear"; when a school is perceived as excellent, the value of homes in its attendance area rise quite significantly.